jantman/biweeklybudget/docs/source/development.rst

 7. Ensure that test coverage is no less than the last release, and that there are acceptance tests for any non-trivial changes.
 8. If there have been any major visual or functional changes to the UI, regenerate screenshots via ``tox -e screenshots``.
 9. Increment the version number in biweeklybudget/version.py and add version and release date to CHANGES.rst, then push to GitHub.
+10. Run ``dev/release.py gist`` to convert the CHANGES.rst entry for the current version to Markdown and upload it as a Github Gist.
+View the gist and ensure that the Markdown rendered properly and all links are valid.
+Iterate on this until the rendered version looks correct.
-10. Confirm that README.rst renders correctly on GitHub.
+11. Confirm that README.rst renders correctly on GitHub.
-11. Upload package to testpypi:
+12. Upload package to testpypi:

    * Make sure your ~/.pypirc file is correct (a repo called ``test`` for https://testpypi.python.org/pypi)
    * ``rm -Rf dist``